 The Great Asymmetry between Agrarianism and Industrialism S. Jaipal Reddy was elected as an MLA to the AP Assembly four times, from 1969-84, and to Parliament seven times, from 1984-2014.
-He served as Union Cabinet Minister three times for such portfolios as Information & Broadcasting.
-Urban Development, Petroleum & Chemicals, and Science & Technology.
-With a Foreword by Gopalkrishna Gandhi
+He served as Union Cabinet Minister three times for such portfolios as Information & Broadcasting, Urban Development, Petroleum & Chemicals, and Science & Technology.
+In Ten Ideologies, eminent scholar and politician S. Jaipal Reddy presents an overview of world history and studies the four great movements that laid the foundation for the Industrial Revolution: - · The Renaissance; - Humanism: - Protestant Reformation; and - The Scientific Revolution.

-In Ten Ideologies, eminent scholar and politician S. Jaipal Reddy presents an overview of world history and studies the four great movements that laid the foundation for the Industrial Revolution: the Renaissance, Humanism, Protestant Reformation, and the Scientific Revolution.
-Reddy believes that if social ideologies die out, primordial cultural identities based on religion, race, or nation will reawaken, and divide society further.
-In this context, he discusses ten major ideologies that have shaped the world.
-Contents: I. The Renaissance 2.
+The author believes that ideology is just as important today: if social ideologies die out, primordial cultural identities based on religion, race, or nation will reawaken, thereby dividing society further.
+In this context, he discusses ten major ideologies that shaped the world: (i) Nationalism, (ii) Democracy, (iii) Liberalism, (iv) Capitalism, (v) Evolutionary Socialism, (vi) Revolutionary Socialism, (vii) Feminism, (viii) Environmentalism, (ix) Nuclear Pacifism, and (x) Globalism.
+Selected Contents: 1.
+The Renaissance 2.
 Humanism (Hellenic) 3.
 The Reformation (Protestant) 4.
 Scientific Revolution 5.
 Nationalism 6.
 Democracy 7.
 Liberalism 8.
 Capitalism 9.
 Evolutionary Socialism 10.
 Revolutionary Socialism 11.
 Feminism 12.
 Environmentalism 13.
 Nuclear Pacifism 14.
 Globalism 15.
 The Great Asymmetry

-2019 978-93-5287-551-1 ₹1050 304 pp Paperback E-ISBN: 978-93-5287-460-6 Building Universities that Matter
+2019 978-93-5287-551-1 ₹930 304 pp Paperback

+Building Universities that Matter

+Now in Paperback

 Where are Indian Institutions Going Wrong?